Control-D-Inc/ctrld/README.md

 - Common routers (See Router Mode below)

 # Install
-There are several ways to download and install `ctrld.
+There are several ways to download and install `ctrld`.

 ## Quick Install
 The simplest way to download and install `ctrld` is to use the following installer command on any UNIX-like platform: